Dr. Daniela Ortiz dos Santos

 Goethe-Universität Frankfurt am Main, Kunstgeschichtliches Institut

-Daniela Ortiz dos Santos is an architect and architectural historian whose work is at the crossroads of the cultural studies of art, literature, architecture and the city and the history of the transatlantic world.
-She studied Architecture and Urbanism in Buenos Aires (UBA) and Rio de Janeiro (UFRJ) and received her PhD in History and Theory of Architecture from the ETH Zurich.
-She was a PhD Fellow at the Canadian Centre for Architecture in Montreal (2012), a Fellow at the Fondation Le Corbusier in Paris (2005-2006) and co-curated the exhibitions „Moving Constructions“ at the Garagem Sul in Centro Cultural de Belem in Lisbon (2019) and the „gta Films“ at the gta Exhibitions of the ETH Zurich (2017) [exhibition catalogue here].
-She has taught in Architectural Schools in Rio de Janeiro and Zurich and is currently teaching at the Art History Institute of the Goethe University in Frankfurt am Main.
-Since April 2018, Daniela Ortiz dos Santos has served as coordinator of the Centre for Critical Studies in Architecture.
+Daniela Ortiz dos Santos is an architect and an architectural historian, whose work is at the crossroads of the cultural studies of art, literature and architecture.
+Her research, teaching, and curatorial activities focus on transatlantic architectural history and historiography.
+She studied Architecture and Urbanism in Buenos Aires (UBA) and in Rio de Janeiro (UFRJ) and received her PhD in History and Theory of Architecture from the ETH Zurich.
+She is currently an assistant professor at the Art History Institute of the Goethe University in Frankfurt am Main.

 Daniela is a fellow at the Johanna Quandt Young Academy at Goethe (JQYA), being awarded a sabbatical fellowship for the Winter Semester 2022.
 The intersection of international organizations and intellectual migration has been useful to an ongoing project that explores Latin America as a category and the architectural historiography of the region during the Cold War era.
 It explores the different forms of instrumentalization of culture and the arts, as well as the role of UNESCO in exercising a regional integration movement.